DTPrince/ConcurrentShenanigans/Lab2/Lab2/Readme.md

 ```
 Letters as fas as has been tested are ignored and removed from the input.
 See extant bugs section for more.

-#### File Descriptions
-* Makefile - makefile to automate build with gcc.
-* Readme.md - Markdown version of this PDF
-* source/mysort.cpp - Entry point of program containing all relevant code.
-* source/include/cxxopts.hpp - CLI argument parser library

 #### Credits
-* [cxxopts](https://github.com/jarro2783/cxxopts) for command line parsing because nobody but C++ needs to solve this issue again.
+* [cxxopts](https://github.com/jarro2783/cxxopts) for command line parsing because nobody (save C++) needs to solve this issue again.
 * [Clang Format](https://clang.llvm.org/docs/ClangFormat.html) for cleaning my erratic coding styling.
 * [Dillinger.io](https://dillinger.io/) for the pretty markdown while the npm and pip world failed me.
-* [mfukar](https://mfukar.github.io/) for his resources on MCS locks
+* [mfukar](https://mfukar.github.io/) for their resources on MCS locks
+* [ifknot](https://libfbp.blogspot.com/2018/01/c-mellor-crummey-scott-mcs-lock.html) for their mcs_lock resources and an asm memory relax instruction.

 #### Extant Bugs
-None *known* bugs but unsupported file formats are largely untested.
-Letters and leading 0's are have proven to be ignored for all basic testing cases.
+For some reason when running the counter micro-benchmark with sense reversal barrier selected and roughly 15+ threads iterating over 1000 (or so) the program hangs on thread.join().
+It is not all numbers of threads over 15 though and the iteration count seems to matter.
+If I had not discovered this bug right before the deadline then I would have squashed it but as it is it feels like hunting for co-prime numbers with a shotgun - i.e. entirely ineffective and random.

 A file of only 0s will crash on overflow as it does an infinite recursion downwards.
 I don't realistically see this being a problem so I didnt limit it.